simonmichael/hledger_site/tags-tutorial.md

 ## Mechanics of Writing a Tag

 One of the simplest tags is a word, which is inside a comment, immediately followed by a colon.
-In the file below, you will see all the transactions have a tag, which I named Halloween, added to them:
+In the file below, you will see all the transactions have a tag, named Halloween, added to them:

 ```journal
 ; ================ begin file ================